 - The great majority of this funding was and is for quality first teaching from the children's highly effective class teachers, also from teaching assistant support who offer/ed booster and general small group work and support to these children and others as well as pastoral support and a small portion of SENCO support time. - In order to ensure that lifelong changes are implemented that will help all pupils so that their emotional and physical wellbeing levels are extremely high and they are therefore ready to learn and progress we use the Well-being Tool Kit and Solihull Approach.
 Training has been attended by some staff and disseminated to all staff.
 These approaches are used with some of our disadvantaged children. - We know that children who have excellent attendance thrive and have the best life chances.
 To ensure continued excellent levels of attendance for our disadvantaged children the Attendance Officer or Head Teacher contact parents on the day of absence. - The small remaining amount was/is offered for use to fund any enriching activities provided by the school or others such as funding after school clubs, school trips, PTA activities such as school discos and camp nights - We also offer/ed remaining funds for resources and items the children may need in or out of school such as stationary, school uniform, water bottles for use during lessons and school book bags.

-Achievement and Attainment during 2020/21 academic year for our disadvantaged pupils (4) in July 2021: No data as no SATs due to the Coronavirus pandemic
+Achievement and Attainment during 2021/22 academic year for our disadvantaged pupils (6) in July 2022: